-We now add water and blend and heighten the colour.
-A small firm moist brush is used to soften and merge the pigment.
+We now add water to blend and heighten the colour.
+A small firm, moist, brush is used to soften and merge the pigment.
 Don’t get it too wet.
 See how much more intense the colour is once the water is added.
-The brush can be used to manipulate the colour and push it around on the paper, blending and making the leaf shapes more clearlySee the inset image for a close up of the coloured surface
+The brush can be used to manipulate the colour and push it around on the paper, blending and making the leaf shapes more clearlySee the inset image below for a close up of the coloured surface

 BELOWSee how the brush has piled up the pigment in some areas and left thin areas behind in others.

 LEFTwork over the surface again with dry colour to add detail and develop the green shades.Umber has been used for the branches